 III.
-Expert Panel (15%): Each week, a group will have a chance to analyze a case/report and lead a discussion on the case/report for the class.
-You will work in small groups to complete this assignment at various times during the term.
+Case Presentation (20%): In a small group you will have a chance to analyze a case/report and lead a discussion on the case/report for the class.
 The goal of the assignment is to offer an opportunity to practice making a business presentation as well as to become highly familiar with a particular case/report.
 Additional details will be provided in class.